Medowhill/funcdle/README.md

 If you have any suggestions or bugs to report, please use the issue tracker.

-Wordle code has been from <https://dougmcleod.ca/share/wordle.html>.
+Wordle code is from <https://dougmcleod.ca/share/wordle.html>.